1m Nigerian children die yearly from diseases – Health minister - Daily Trust

 Chad, Central African Republic, DR Congo, Mozambique and South Sudan will be the first five countries to receive R21 doses, a UNICEF spokesperson said.

-“Uganda and Nigeria are planning to introduce it later in the year,” the spokesperson added.
+“Uganda and Nigeria are planning to introduce it later in the year,” he added.